hanxuhfut/Image-filter_Java/README.md

 # Image filter_Java

-I did a bilateral filter algorithm migration work during the first year of graduate student.
+I did some image filter algorithm migration works during the first year of graduate student.
 I hope it can be helpful to your work.

 ## code：
 ### a Java reimplement of bilateral filter